 Fielding Edlow is a writer, performer and stand-up comedian based in Los Angeles whom Variety calls “a gifted scripter with virtuoso material.”
 She was recently named one of the “six funniest women in Los Angeles right now” (Pure Wow).
 Her debut half-hour special Can’t Say Slut is now streaming on Amazon Prime (Comedy Dynamics).
-Past credits include: ‘Roxie’ on Bojack Horseman, Behind the Candelabra, Get Shorty and she almost got a lap dance from Channing Tatum in Magic Mike (but was cockblocked by her pregnancy).
+Past credits include: ‘Roxie’ on Bojack Horseman, Behind the Candelabra, Get Shorty and she was 10 weeks pregnant (not tiramisu bloat) in Magic Mike.
 Her solo show, Coke-Free J.A.P. , was performed in the NYC Fringe Festival (Backstage’s “Best of Fringe award”) and then had a four-month, sold-out run in LA at the McCadden Theatre and was subsequently developed as a half-hour comedy pilot at Showtime.
 She is the creator and star of the award-winning web series Bitter Homes and Gardens and is currently developing the half-hour pilot for cable.
 Her latest solo work Gaslighting is My Love Language will premiere Summer 2023.
 She is a native New Yorker.

 From venerable stand-up venues like the Laugh Factory to upstart stages like NerdMelt (in the back of a comic book store), L.A. is home to some serious comedic talent.
 And despite the fact that these ladies are heavily hyphenated (aka… (read more)